 Valerie’s lawyer, trying to save a case that was going south pretty fast, successfully convinced the trial court that the “directly associated legal costs incurred by the owner of the timber as a result of the trespass” included attorneys’ fees.
 Valerie claimed she had spent over $135,000 in legal fees, and the trial court awarded even more than that – $165,000 – in fees.

-We doubt that Valerie’s lawyer was going to get all of that.
+I doubt that Valerie’s lawyer was going to get all of that pile of cash.
 In fact, Val had every right to be as mad as a wet hen over counsel’s missing the expert witness deadline.
-We suspect that the lawyer and client had made a deal to salvage something out of the case, and counsel would had ended up with little more than cabfare (but no malpractice claims).
+I suspect that the lawyer and client had made a deal to salvage something out of the case, and counsel would had ended up with little more than cabfare (but no malpractice claims).
 Unfortunately, we’ll never know, because on appeal, the Chaceys convinced the Virginia Supreme Court that whatever “directly associated legal costs” might be, they are not “attorneys fees.”
 The Supreme Court was impressed that wherever the legislature intended to authorize the award of attorneys fees – in over 200 statutes in the Code – it was able to clearly say so.

 The Chaceys – not satisfied with hitting a triple – swung for the fence.
 They asked the Supreme Court to rule that where a plaintiff claiming timber trespass did not prove the value of the missing timber, the case should be thrown out.
 The Supreme Court disagreed.
 Proving a timber trespass does not require that one prove the value of the purloined pines.
 Of course, not doing so cuts the plaintiff out of a lot of damages, but the offense does not depend on proven damages.
 It just requires that a trespass to timber occur, whether the tree is worth anything or not.

 Chacey v.
-Garvey, Case No. 150005 (Supreme Court of Virginia, December 30, 2015).
+Garvey, 295 Va.
+1, 781 S.E.2d 357 (Supreme Court of Virginia, 2015).
 In 1995, Valerie Garvey bought 50 acres of land from Allan and Susan Chacey.
 The Chaceys retained ownership of adjacent property, and they reserved to themselves an easement over Garvey’s property as a means for ingress and egress to their property.